 As we are a voluntary aided school, we manage all nursery applications ourselves in accordance with our Admissions Policy.
 The application deadline was on Friday 7th February 2020 but if you would like to submit a late application, the form below should be downloaded, printed, completed and returned directly to the school by the deadline.
 Any application forms received after this deadline will be marked as late and not considered until after the first allocation of places has taken place.

 Children who have attended the nursery at Holy Trinity do not automatically receive a place in our Reception class, nor do they have priority over those who have not attended our nursery.

 In Year Places

 If you are interested in an in-year place (either because if your child is already of nursery age or because you are interested in an early place for a child who turns 3 in the autumn term) please email Samantha Joiner (SBM@holytrinity.merton.sch.uk) who will let you know if we have spaces available and add you to the waiting list where applicable.

-If you are successful in obtaining a ‘rising three’ places you will need to apply again for the following academic year, so that we can be fair to all applicants.
+If you are successful in obtaining an early place you will need to apply again for the following academic year, so that we can be fair to all applicants.

 If You have Questions